Prepare for and plant your free orchard tree or hedgerow pack!

 Make sure you have permission from the landowner for the proposed location to plant the trees before completing the application form.
 It is also worth checking your school improvement plan for any new proposed developments onsite.

-If you apply for a fruiting hedgerow pack, you will receive 30 whips per pack which equates to a hedgerow 5-6 metres long and at least 1 metre wide.
+If you apply for a small fruiting hedgerow pack, you will receive 90 whips per pack which equates to approximately 15-18 metres of hedgerow, 1 metre wide.

 Make sure you have permission to plant on the land you plan to use for your orchard and/or hedgerow.
 Consider any new developments that may be proposed onsite.
 Plant where your trees can receive lots of sunlight and where the drainage is good.
 Also consider a location that is accessible to all and allows you to easily water your young trees and hedgerow regularly (near an outdoor tap).
 Also consider setting up a Young Tree Champion club so that these students can support you with the maintenance.